lolkatz/github-pages-with-jekyll/_posts/2021-03-11-pivoting-throwback-network.md

  Finally, I'll just give you a quick hint if you have difficulty entering the last domain.
 I had difficulty setting up my proxychains for it and my ssh connection were refused.
 So I used the previous proxychains with xfreedrdp to connect to Throwback-DC01 and then I used Windows Remote Desktop to connect to Corporate DC01.
 Might not be elegant but it worked! :joy_cat:

  I still have lots to learn about network pentesting and pivoting and I'dlike to have another go with this network once I have more experience.
-Have a good one and help making the internet a safer place!
+Have a good one and help make the internet a safer place!